Paraponera clavata: Taxonomy

-Paraponera clavata was first described by Danish zoologist Johan Christian Fabricius in 1775, who named it Formica clavata in his Systema entomologiae, based on a worker he collected.
-Fabricius incorrectly listed the type locality as India, as these ants are only found in Central and South America.
+Paraponera clavata was first described by Danish zoologist Johan Christian Fabricius in 1775, who named it Formica clavata in his Systema entomologiae.
+Fabricius listed the type locality as India, incorrectly, as these ants are only found in Central and South America.
 In 1804, P. clavata was transferred to the genus Ponera by the French zoologist Pierre André Latreille.
-The genus Paraponera was established by the British entomologist Frederick Smith in 1858, and P. clavata was designated as the type species by monotypy (the condition of a taxonomic group having only a single taxon described).
-In his book, Smith would synonymise multiple taxa under Paraponera clavata, including Formica armata, Formica spininoda, Ponera tarsalis and Ponera clavata.
+The genus Paraponera was established by the British entomologist Frederick Smith in 1858, and P. clavata was designated as the type species by monotypy (the creation of a taxonomic group that includes only a single taxon).
+In his book, Smith synonymised multiple taxa under Paraponera clavata, including Formica armata, Formica spininoda, Ponera tarsalis, and Ponera clavata.
 Later publications would also synonymise more taxa, including Formica aculeata and Formica clavata.
 The genus was placed in a monotypic tribe, the Paraponerini, in 1901 by the Italian entomologist Carlo Emery, who stressed the importance of certain morphological characteristics of Paraponera; Emery had also placed the tribe close to the Ectatommini.
-This classification was accepted by the entomological community until 1958, where the American entomologist William Brown Jr. synonymised Paraponerini and transferred Paraponera to Ectatommini.
-It was treated as a valid tribe in 1994, but in 2003, the English myrmecologist elevated the rank of the tribe to subfamily level as Paraponerinae, being a part of the Poneromorph subfamilies.
+This classification was accepted by the entomological community until 1958, when the American entomologist William Brown Jr. synonymised Paraponerini and transferred Paraponera to Ectatommini.
+It was treated as a valid tribe in 1994, but in 2003, the English myrmecologist elevated the rank of the tribe to subfamily level as Paraponerinae, part of the Poneromorph subfamilies.

 Under the present classification, the bullet ant is a member of the genus Paraponera in the tribe Paraponerini, subfamily Paraponerinae.
-It is a member of the family Formicidae, belonging to the order Hymenoptera, It was once the sole member of its own genus and tribe until the extinct Paraponera dieteri was described in 1994 by the entomologist Cesare Baroni Urbani.
+It is a member of the family Formicidae, belonging to the order Hymenoptera.
+It was once the sole member of its own genus and tribe, until the extinct Paraponera dieteri was described in 1994 by the entomologist Cesare Baroni Urbani.
 The ant, described from Dominican amber, existed during the Early Miocene 15 to 45 million years ago.
-P. dieteri can be distinguished from P. clavata by its much narrower head, length, pronotum width, petiole width and other features.
+P. dieteri can be distinguished from P. clavata by its much narrower head, length, pronotum width, petiole width, and other features.
 The good preservation of the fossil allowed comprehensive comparisons between the two species; the body sculpture of P. dieteri suggests that the genus as a whole exhibits a slow evolutionary rate.

 P. clavata is the only living species in its subfamily.
 Although P. dieteri was the first extinct relative of P. clavata to be described, another Paraponera fossil had been examined earlier in the 1980s.
-The fossil, which was from the Miocene, was found embedded in Dominican Amber from Hispaniola; at the time of discovery, the ant was the largest fossil of its kind.
+The fossil, which was from the Miocene, was found embedded in Dominican amber from Hispaniola; at the time of discovery, the ant was the largest fossil of its kind.
 It showed similar characteristics to P. clavata, although it was considerably smaller.
 The fossil also has biogeographic importance.
 As P. clavata is not found in the Greater Antilles, but rather in Central and South America, this suggests that moister tropical forests covered the island during the Tertiary period.
 This is further supported by the fact that P. clavata is a forest ant that forages on the ground and up into bushes and trees.